MPI-Dortmund/cryolo/source/tutorials/data_preparation.rst

-In the following I will assume that your image data is in the folder full_data.
+In the following I will assume that your image data is in the folder :file:`full_data`.

 The next step is to create training data.
 To do so, we have to pick single particles manually in several micrographs.
 Ideally, the micrographs are picked to completion. :ref:`However, it is not